EB5 investment financing can be an ideal source of capital for real estate projects.

 • The time that the regional center has been functioning.
 A regional center that has successfully managed many projects will be familiar with the documentation and potential issues.

 • A redeployment plan for investment capital.
-EB5 investment funds must remain at risk for at least two years.
-If the investment loan is repaid early then the regional center should be able to reinvest the funds into another project to keep them at risk.
+EB-5 investment funds must remain at risk for at least two years.
+If the investment loan is repaid early, the regional center should be able to reinvest the funds into another project to keep them at risk.

-Every EB 5 project needs an appealing set of marketing materials that cover location, capital structure, job creation, track records of the regional center and developer, market research and analysis, timelines etc. These materials should include the following:
+Every EB-5 project needs an appealing set of marketing materials that cover location, capital structure, job creation, regional center and developer track records, market research and analysis, timelines, etc. These materials should include the following:

 • A presentation with illustrative images and charts.